Danganronpa V3: Killing Harmony: Story

 The students find additional Flashback Lights and remember that they are students of the Hope's Peak Academy led by Makoto Naegi, whom he sent into space in the hopes of preserving humanity after meteors began to fall upon the Earth and a deadly epidemic had ravaged the remainder of the population.
 Near the end of the game, Kokichi reveals the outside world to be destroyed and claims to have returned the spaceship to Earth and masterminded the killing game.
 It is later revealed that Kokichi is in fact not the mastermind and, through a complex process, he collaborates with Kaito to create a murder in which either he or Kaito are plausible victims, to such a point that even Monokuma does not know whom was killed.
 Through Shuichi's deductions, it is eventually revealed that Kaito killed Kokichi, and is subsequently executed (however he fulfills his dream of going to space and dies to the virus during the execution, proving he can die on his own terms much to Monokuma's fury).
 Later, the students discover evidence contradicting their memories, as well as inconsistencies in Rantaro's crime scene.
 In response, Shuichi demands a retrial with Kaede's case.
 At the trial, Shuichi accuses Ultimate Cosplayer Tsumugi Shirogane of being the mastermind, having killed Rantaro and framed Kaede.

 Tsumugi confesses and reveals that the students' memories, talents, relationships, and personalities are entirely fake, the Flashback Light being a brainwashing device and the destroyed world being a sound stage.
 The students are in fact taking part in "Danganronpa 53 (V3)", the 53rd season of a lethal reality TV show watched by millions based on the fictional Danganronpa media franchise.
 All of the Ultimates, barring Ultimate Robot K1-B0, were ordinary individuals who willingly had their previous lives' memories permanently erased in exchange for talent and a fake background who have joined purely for fame, fortune, or the thrill of the game, and were far less trusting and altruistic than their killing game selves.
-K1-B0 is revealed to be the camera for the viewers and possesses an antenna that lets him hear the audience's opinions on the show, who encourage him to battle Tsumugi's despair with hope.
+K1-B0 is revealed to be the camera for the viewers and possesses an antenna that lets them control him via popular vote.
+Tsumugi starts a vote between "Despair" and "Hope", with the former sacrificing Keebo so the rest of the students can stay in the academy, and the latter sacrificing Tsumugi and two other students so the other two can leave for the outside world.